CoVR-2: Automatic Data Construction for Composed Video Retrieval: Introduction

-We apply our triplet generation approach to the WebVid2M dataset~\cite{bain21_frozen} which contains 2.5M Web-scraped video-caption pairs.
-This results in the \ourDS{} training dataset with 1.6M CoVR triplets.
-By virtue of its automatic generation procedure, \ourDS{} is inherently noisy.
+We apply our triplet generation approach to two seed datasets: (1) WebVid2M~\cite{bain21_frozen} with 2.5M video-caption pairs, and (2) Conceptual Captions~\cite{sharma2018CC3M} with 3.3M image-caption pairs.
+We call the resulting training sets as \ourWV and \ourCC, which contain 1.6M CoVR and 3.3M CoIR triplets, respectively.
+By virtue of its automatic generation procedure, our training data is inherently noisy.
 To efficiently train on such large-scale and noisy data, we use a contrastive loss \cite{InfoNCE}, adopting the HN-NCE variant from \cite{hnnce2023} to upsample the significance of hard negatives.
-We design a CoVR model based on the cross-modal BLIP~\cite{BLIP} and use query scoring \cite{max2022Hitchhiker} to exploit information from multiple video frames.
-Training this model on \ourDS{} shows strong transferability to the CoIR task, in both zero-shot and finetuning settings, achieving state-of-the-art results on the standard CIRR~\cite{cirr} and FashionIQ~\cite{fashioniq} benchmarks.
-Finally, to foster research in CoVR, we repeat our generation procedure on a distinct subset of the WebVid10M dataset~\cite{bain21_frozen} and manually select correctly generated samples to constitute \ourDSm, a test set of 2,435 CoVR triplets.
-We find that our model achieves promising results on \ourDSm{} compared to standard baselines.
+Moreover, we integrate an additional contrastive loss, by also retrieving the textual embeddings of the target image, aiming to enhance the attention on the modification text detail.
+We design a CoVR model based on the cross-modal BLIP-2~\cite{li2023blip2} and use query scoring \cite{max2022Hitchhiker} to exploit information from multiple video frames.
+Training this model on \ourWV shows strong transferability to the CoIR task, in both zero-shot and finetuning settings, achieving state-of-the-art results on the standard CIRR~\cite{cirr}, FashionIQ~\cite{fashioniq}, and CIRCO~\cite{baldrati2023zero} benchmarks in the zero-shot setup.
+We further improve the performance by jointly training on our \ourWV and \ourCC data together.
+Finally, to foster research in CoVR, we repeat our generation procedure on a distinct subset of the WebVid10M dataset~\cite{bain21_frozen} and manually select correctly generated samples to constitute \ourWVt, a test set of 2,435 CoVR triplets.
+We find that our model achieves promising results on \ourWVt compared to standard baselines.

 To summarize, our contributions are: (i) We propose a scalable approach to automatically generate composed visual retrieval training data.
-We apply this pipeline to the WebVid2M dataset and generate the \ourDS training dataset with 1.6M CoVR triplets. (ii) We show that training a CoVR model on \ourDS transfers well to the CoIR task, and achieves state-of-the-art results on the CIRR and FashionIQ benchmarks in the zero-shot and finetuning setups. (iii) We evaluate our model on \ourDSm, a new CoVR benchmark that we manually annotate.
-Our code, datasets, and models are available at \ourURL. \cameraready{Appendix is included in the arXiv version~\cite{ventura2023covr}.}
+With this methodology, we generate 1.6M \ourWV and 3.3M \ourCC triplets. (ii) We show that training composed retrieval models on our generated datasets transfers well to the CoIR benchmarks, and achieves state-of-the-art results on CIRR, FashionIQ, and CIRCO datasets in the zero-shot setup. (iii) We evaluate our model on \ourWVt, a new CoVR benchmark that we manually annotate.
+Our code, datasets, and models are publicly available at \ourURL.